Johnsteer/Spotify-App-ETL/README.md

 The Spotify ETL project consists of two main Python scripts:

 1. `credentials.py`: Manages the secure storage and retrieval of sensitive information.
+2. `generate_token.py` : Used to generate Spotify Access and Refresh token.
+Only Refresh token is needed.
-2. `spotify-etl.py`: The main ETL script that interacts with the Spotify API and loads data into the database.
+3. `spotify-etl.py`: The main ETL script that interacts with the Spotify API and loads data into the database.

 The ETL process extracts the following data from Spotify:
 - User's playlists